lululxvi/deepxde/docs/demos/burgers.rar.rst

         print("Mean residual: %.3e" % (err))

 Next, we find the points where the residual is greatest and add these new points for training PDE loss.
 Furthermore, we define a callback function to check whether the network converges.
-If there is significant improvement in the model's accuracy, we continue to train the model.
+If there is significant improvement in the model's accuracy, as judged by the callback function, we continue to train the model.

 .. code-block:: python